zhihanyang2022/alpha-zero/README.md

 **Author:** Zhihan Yang @ Carleton College

-**Keywords:** deep reinforcement learning, alpha go zero, policy iteration, rollout algorithms, PyTorch
+**Keywords:** deep reinforcement learning, alpha go zero, policy iteration, rollout algorithms, self-play, PyTorch

 A chess agent that follows from the Alpha Go Zero paper but is a slightly simpler.